Skip to navigation Skip to content

 • finalise the activity ensuring the outcome is correct

-If the parental income is an estimate code Y in the Estimate: field, enter the date the parent/guardian anticipates that their Taxation Notice of Assessment will be available in the Review Date: field.
+If the parental income is an estimate, key ‘Y’ in the Estimate field, enter the date the parent(s)/guardian(s) expect that their Taxation Notice of Assessment will be available in the Review Date field.

 • finalise the activity ensuring the outcome is correct

-For some claims or PIT activities in Process Direct, and some PIT activities processed in Customer First, $1 may automatically be coded by the system in the Taxable Income: field on the Manage Parental Income screen or the Household Income and Assets (NHI) screen.
+For some claims or PIT activities, $1 may automatically be coded by the system in the Taxable Income field on the NHI screen.

-The following workaround may need to be undertaken by Service Officers when assessing taxable income to stop the system from:
+The following workaround may need to be undertaken when assessing taxable income to stop the system from:

 • incorrectly rejecting or cancelling YA with the PIA (Parental Income & Assets Not Provided) reason, or